Correct as of: 22/05/2015.

 For more information on whether Economy 7 could give you cheap electricity, read our guide; Economy 7: Could It Help You Cut Your Energy Bills?

 If you currently have two different supplies for your electricity and gas, you could save money by combining the two utilities onto one duel fuel tariff.

-While there is no guarantee that a duel fuel tariff will be cheaper than seprarate tariffs with different utility suppliers, most will come with discounts of up to £100, or 8% off your bill if you combine the two.
+While there is no guarantee that a duel fuel tariff will be cheaper than separate tariffs with different utility suppliers, most will come with discounts of up to £100, or 8% off your bill if you combine the two.

 If you're happy to manage your account online and pay by direct debit then you could cut the cost of your electricity significantly.

 This is something worth taking into consideration when looking for the cheapest electricity suppliers as the level of discount on offer for each of these could change which supplier proves to be the cheapest option.

 However, if you prefer to receive paper statements and pay your bills as they are due then you may be less concerned with the level of discount on offer for managing and paying in this way.

 Once you've decided exactly what you want from your supplier and narrowed you options to those offering what you're looking for, you need to compare prices directly.